-Where remote employees are using their own devices, these should be cleaned and secured before operation, stored safely and be capable of remote deletion.
+Where remote employees are using their own devices, these should be cleaned and secured before the operation, stored safely, and capable of remote deletion.
 Back-ups should be mandatory and automated where possible.

 This may seem a lot to do but putting robust remote worker management policies and technologies in place will not only protect you during the coronavirus pandemic.
 It will set you up well for a business landscape that is increasingly valuing remote employees as a key part of an agile and productive workforce.